redis/redis-rb/README.markdown

 # redis-rb

-A ruby client library for the redis key value storage system.
+A Ruby client library for the [Redis](http://code.google.com/p/redis) key-value storage system.

-## Information about redis
+## Information about Redis

-Redis is a key value store with some interesting features:
+Redis is a key-value store with some interesting features:

 1. It's fast.
-2. Keys are strings but values can have types of "NONE", "STRING", "LIST",  or "SET".
-List's can be atomically push'd, pop'd, lpush'd, lpop'd and indexed.
-This allows you to store things like lists of comments under one key while retaining the ability to append comments without reading and putting back the whole list.
+2. Keys are strings but values are typed.
+Currently Redis supports strings, lists, sets and hashes.
+[Atomic operations](http://code.google.com/p/redis/wiki/CommandReference) can be done on all of these types.

-See [redis on code.google.com](http://code.google.com/p/redis/wiki/README) for more information.
+See [the Redis homepage](http://code.google.com/p/redis/wiki/README) for more information.

+## Contributing

-See the build on [RunCodeRun](http://runcoderun.com/rsanheim/redis-rb)
+See the build on [RunCodeRun](http://runcoderun.com/rsanheim/redis-rb).

-## Dependencies
+If you would like to submit patches, you'll need the following for your development environment:

-1. rspec -
+1. RSpec

 		sudo gem install rspec

-2. redis -
+2. Redis

 		rake redis:install

-2. dtach -
+3. dtach

 		rake dtach:install

-3. git - git is the new black.

-## Setup

-Use the tasks mentioned above (in Dependencies) to get your machine setup.

 ## Examples

-Check the examples/ directory.  *Note* you need to have redis-server running first.
+Check the `examples/` directory.
+You'll need to have an instance of `redis-server` running before running the examples.